eGovStack/core-services/workflow/README.md

 ### Swagger API Contract

-Please refer to the [Swagger API contract](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/core-services/master/docs/worfklow-2.0.yml#!/) for egov-workflow-v2 service to understand the structure of APIs and to have visualization of all internal APIs.
+Please refer to the [Swagger API contract](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/core-services/master/docs/worfklow-2.0.yml#!/) for workflow service to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details